Beautiful River

 For dinner I found a place that was in the Lonely Planet that sounded good.
 It was a Naxi (an ethnic group from Northern Yunnan/Tibet) restaurant and apparently it was popular with locals.
 When we arrived, there was a lot of people standing outside.
 I went in and got us a number and we patiently waited… close to an hour.
 Ugh, and I hate waiting but I get sucked in when I hear things like this.

 The menu had English, praise be!
-It just makes our life easier but I was fully prepared to spend 20 minutes pouring over it.
+It just makes our life easier but I was fully prepared to spend 20 minutes pouring over a Chinese menu.
 We ordered:

 Chickpea jelly with chilli oil (CNY 12)- the last time we were in China, we discovered green bean (mung bean) jelly but in Naxi culture they use chickpeas to make the same kind of jelly.
 A enjoyed this but I like the green bean one more.